GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 ## Scope

+This proposal is meant to design the flow of a user running a command without a skaffold config file already on disk.
+It does not cover the actual functionality of `skaffold init --force`, and doesn't address the further changes that will be made to that functionality.

-This functionality is planned to work with any command that requires parsing a skaffold config.
+Additionally, this functionality is planned to work with any command that requires parsing a skaffold config.

 ## Design